 Laser Therapy for Diabetic Neuropathy

 Diabetic neuropathy is nerve damage caused by diabetes.
-If you have had diabetes for many years, you may get symptoms of neuropathy like tingling, burning, and numbness.
-Up to 70 percent of people with diabetes will experience this problem.
+If you have had diabetes for many years, especially if your glucose has been hard to control, you may get symptoms of neuropathy like tingling, burning, and numbness.
+Up to 70% of people with diabetes will experience this problem.

 The symptoms of peripheral neuropathy are the most common and bothersome symptoms that most diabetics experience.
 The burning and tingling tends to be worse at night and can make it hard to sleep.

 Your doctor can treat diabetic neuropathy, but can’t cure it.
-You can take drugs that relieve pain, but these treatments are only 40 percent to 60 percent successful.
+Optimal control of blood sugar levels is the first step.
+You can also take drugs that relieve pain, but these treatments are only 40% to 60% successful.
 Laser therapy is another choice.

 How Does Laser Therapy for Neuropathy Work?